 Whether you want to fulfill a degree requirement or broaden your horizons, we provide courses to meet your educational goals.
 The English department offers survey courses that provide background in American, British, or World Literature.
 Exploration in specific genres include Science Fiction and Fantasy, Mythology, Fiction, Poetry, or the Novel.
-For students interested in literature or unique experiences and populations, consider Women in Literature, Multi-Ethnic Literature, and Queer Literature.
+For students interested in literature or unique experiences and populations, consider Literature by Women, Native American Literature, American Multiethnic Literature, and Queer Literature.

 The English department runs the Columbia Writer Series, which regularly welcomes a diverse group of authors to the campus.
 Visit the Columbia Writers Series events page for scheduled events.